Machine Tool Companies To Demonstrate EDGECAM At Southern

 Multiple Setup Support: The new release introduces further Workflow enhancements by supporting multiple setups in both the turning and milling environments.
 This means both the component and stock and fixtures can be passed to subsequent new, machining sequences.
 “This enhancement promotes the use of one single CAM file to house multiple machining setups, ensuring the stock remains associative between setups is a massive improvement,” says Wesley Tonks.

-Themes – Ribbon Bar Customization: The default ribbon bar can be customised and saved as a ‘Theme.’
+Themes – Ribbon Bar Customization: The default ribbon bar can be customized and saved as a ‘Theme.’
 Themes can be exported to other EDGECAM installations and deployed across networks.
 Users can personalize their individual theme with frequently used commands, even adding custom macros.

 EDGECAM Workflow Solids (EWS): Numerous new commands have been added to the internal solid modelling software.
 DXF and DWG files can now be imported to accelerate the design process.
 And both internal and external threads can now be created in EWS.
 An array of time-saving commands have been introduced, such as Copy/Move procedures and the ability to create circular workplanes.

 Wire EDM: The Wire EDM product is now available in the Workflow environment, and EDGECAM 2015 R1 offers full machine simulation, including stock and cross-section display.

 Turning on Milling Machines: A new machine tool configuration has been introduced, making it possible to turn on a milling machining center.
 As well as accurate code output, full machine tool graphics are available for toolpath simulation.

 Picking 3D Faces: The Parallel Lace, Constant Cusp, Rest Finishing and Pencil Mill Cycles have all been enhanced to allow ‘direct picking,’ meaning that individual faces or surfaces can be selected and without the need for creating boundaries the entire model will be protected against.
 Wesley Tonks says “The reduction in the need to create boundaries is one of our primary drivers in making EDGECAM quicker and easier to use.”